 Wrongful Death Lawyers

-The compassionate Nashville personal injury attorneys at NST Law understand the emotional and financial stress wrongful death causes.
+At NST Law, our compassionate Nashville wrongful death attorneys understand the emotional and financial stress that comes from a sudden, unexpected death in a family.
 While no amount of money can bring back your loved one, we are passionate about helping families like yours find justice and pursue maximum compensation.

 Wrongful death can occur in multiple situations, with motor vehicle accidents the most common.
 Negligence is almost always a factor.

-Additionally, wrongful death suits are also often the result of medical malpractice and nursing home abuse.
+Additionally, we also handle wrongful death suits due to medical malpractice and nursing home abuse.

-Who can file a wrongful death claim in Nashville?
+Who can sue for wrongful death in Tennessee?

 What types of compensation are available in a Nashville wrongful death lawsuit?